-As part of “Take Dad to ‘Dunkirk’ This Weekend,” I took my father and caught the film a second time.
-I rarely do that, but period pieces/WWII movies and films about boats are kind of my thing.
+As part of “Take Dad to ‘Dunkirk’ this weekend, I caught the film a second time.
+I rarely have time to do that, but period pieces/WWII movies and films about boats are kind of my thing.
 OK, “things.”

 One element I fixated on second time around was how writer-director Christoper Nolan didn’t alter the design of the boats to suit filming purposes.
 Thus, a shroud (cable) holding up a mast on “Moonstone” gets in Oscar-winner Mark Rylance’s face for a few shots.